Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Numerical results and discussion

-For $B_c\to D^*(2S)$ decays, the $e^-$ mode spectra attain a step rise to a peak at $q^2\to 0$.
-Then the spectra increase moderately up to $q^2\simeq5\ GeV^2$ beyond which it increases rapidly to develop a sharp shoulder only to fall rapidly to a very small value near $q^2\simeq 13\ GeV^2$.
-Its $\tau^-$ mode spectra appear identical in shape through out the kinematic range lying all along within the $e^-$-spectra as expected except at $q^2\simeq13\ GeV^2$ where it attains a steep rise to a very high value at $q^2\simeq 13\ GeV^2$.
-For $B_c\to D^*(3S)$ decays the $e^-$-mode spectra rise swiftly at $q^2\to 0$ to a peak and then rises moderately till it attains a peak at about $q^2\simeq7\ GeV^2$.
+For $B_c\to D^*(2S)$ decays, the $e^-$ mode spectra attains a step rise to a peak at $q^2\to 0$.
+Then the spectra increases moderately up to $q^2\simeq5\ GeV^2$ beyond which it increases rapidly to develop a sharp shoulder only to fall rapidly to a very small value near $q^2\simeq 13\ GeV^2$.
+Its $\tau^-$ mode spectra appears identical in shape through out the kinematic range lying all along within the $e^-$-spectra as expected except at $q^2\simeq13\ GeV^2$ where it attains a steep rise to a very high value at $q^2\simeq 13\ GeV^2$.
+For $B_c\to D^*(3S)$ decays the $e^-$-mode spectra rises swiftly at $q^2\to 0$ to a peak and then rises moderately till it attains a peak at about $q^2\simeq7\ GeV^2$.
 Thereafter it decreases to a very low value at $q^2\simeq10\ GeV^2$.
 Its $\tau^-$-mode spectra on the other hand begins also at about $q^2\simeq 3\ GeV^2$ away from $q^2\to 0$ and rises afterward till it overtakes its $e^-$-mode spectra at about $q^2\simeq 9\ GeV^2$.
 After overtaking the $e^-$-mode spectra, it attains a steep rise to a very high value.
-It may be noted here that in $B_c\to \psi (2S,3S)$ and $B_c\to D^*(2S,3S)$ decays, the shapes of the $\tau^-$-mode spectra are significantly reduced compared to that of the $e^-$-mode spectra.
-Towards the end of the kinematic region, the respective $\tau^-$-mode spectra are found to overtake the $e^-$-mode spectra contrary to the naive phase space expectations.\\
+It may be noted here that in $B_c\to \psi (2S,3S)$ and $B_c\to D^*(2S,3S)$ decays, the shapes of the $\tau^-$-mode spectra are significantly reduced compared to that in the $e^-$-mode.
+However, towards the end of the kinematic region, the respective $\tau^-$-mode spectra are found to overtake the $e^-$-mode spectra contrary to the naive phase space expectations.

 Before evaluating the physical quantities of interest it is interesting to study the behavior of radial quark momentum distribution amplitude function of the decaying $B_c$ meson state together with those of the final $S$-wave charmonium and charm meson states.
-The behavior of momentum distribution amplitudes is shown in Fig. 10.
-One can see that the overlap regions between the momentum distribution amplitude function of the initial $B_c$ meson and final charmonium and charm meson states are obtained in the decreasing order from $1S$ to higher $2S$ and $3S$ final states.
-It is expected that contribution to decay rate should also be in decreasing order from maximum to a minimum as on goes from $1S$ to higher $2S$ and $3S$ final states.\\
+The behavior of momentum distribution amplitudes is shown in Fig.10.
+Note that the overlap regions between the momentum distribution amplitude function of the initial $B_c$ meson and final charmonium and charm meson states are obtained in the decreasing order from $1S$ to higher $2S$ and $3S$ final states.
+It is expected that contribution to decay rate should also be in decreasing order as on goes from ground to higher $2S$ and $3S$ final states.\\